SmogDr/edar_coursebook/docs/08-functional_p.md

 <p class="caption">(\#fig:map-anno1)The map functions transform their input by applying a function to each element of a list or atomic vector and returning an object of the same length as the input.</p>
 </div>

 As shown above in Figure \@ref(fig:map-anno1), the generic form of `map()`  always returns a `list` object as the output (thanks to Hadley Wickham for the [graphic](https://adv-r.hadley.nz/functionals.html#map){target="_blank"}).
 A  `list` is a generic vector that can contain multiple objects (other vectors, data frames, etc.).
 Indeed, a data frame (and a `tibble`) is a special kind of list: a data frame is a list of vectors (columns) of equal length.
 A data frame can contain different vector objects but those objects must be placed in separate columns and each column vector must be the same length (when all the columns are equal length that means that data frames are *rectangular* lists).
 A generic `list` does not need to be rectangular because generic list entries are more distinct.
 Further, a list can contain another list (like a set of small boxes that are nested within a larger box).
 Think of a `list` like a drawer organizer - it can contain lots of different objects, all of which might be related to another in some way or, at least, might be used together for some common purpose.
+To review:

    - A ***vector*** is a one-dimensional object where all the entries are the same type.
    - A ***matrix*** is a two-dimensional (rectangular) object where all entries are the same type, but ordered into *rows* and *column* indices.